EFeru/hoverboard-firmware-hack-FOC/README.md

 Currently supported: Wii Nunchuck, analog potentiometer and PPM-Sum signal from a RC remote.
 A good example of control via UART, eg. from an Arduino or raspberryPi, can be found here: https://github.com/p-h-a-i-l/hoverboard-firmware-hack

-### Future work
- - convert all calculations and remaining filters (for the battery voltage, current, and temperature) from floating point to fixed-point.
-This will reduce further the SMT32 computational load -> **DONE**

 ---
 ## Acknowledgements